Questions to Ask Before Getting Cosmetic Surgery

 1. Are you certified by the American Board of Plastic Surgery?

-If the procedure you want is surgical in nature, such as breast implants, a tummy tuck, or rhinoplasty, choosing a surgeon certified by the American Board of Plastic Surgery (ABPS) is vital.
+If the procedure you want is surgical in nature, such as breast augmentation, a tummy tuck, rhinoplasty, or ear surgery choosing a surgeon certified by the American Board of Plastic Surgery (ABPS) is vital.
 This certification guarantees that the surgeon has the training, experience, and qualifications to perform your chosen procedure safely.
 This is an important factor, as the United States allows any licensed physician to perform cosmetic procedures, regardless of experience or training in the field.

 Board certification guarantees not only training and expertise in the field, but also that the doctor’s operating facility meets state guidelines as regards safety.

 2. Am I a good candidate for this procedure?

 The truth is, not everyone is a candidate for every cosmetic procedure.
 Body type, skin type, age, weight, and medical history all play a part in determining whether someone makes a good candidate for a particular procedure.
 For example, if you are in the process of losing weight, you are not a good candidate for a tummy tuck, as the procedure works best on patients who have maintained their ideal weight for at least two months.
 The same is true for women planning to have children in the future.
 Or, if you underwent rhinoplasty within the past 12 months, it is too soon to undergo revision rhinoplasty, as changes continue throughout the first year following this surgery.

 3. How often do you perform this procedure?